jadelapuente/14jdelap.github.io/content/posts/working-with-freelancers.md

 ---
-title: "What you should know about working with freelancers"
+title: "How to effectively work with freelancers"
 date: "2020-06-17"
 description: "Tips and tricks from hiring and working with a dozen of freelancers over the web"
 summary: "Be specific.
 Invest in onboarding them.
 Hold them to a high standard."